-Module Title Number of Teaching hours Total ECTS BLOCK 0: transversal skills (3 ECTS) Risk and reliability engineering and AI potential 10 1 Legislation on international water and autonomous vehicles 10 1 Fairness, accountability and transparency in Al 10 1 Student tutoring 2 0 Annual Symposium and championship 35 0 French as a foreign language (mandatory unless B2 level, No ECTS attributed, to take exam and obtain language level certification possible) 30 0 English as a foreign language (optional based on level) 25 0 Internship of a maximum of 2 months (optional) 0 0
+Module Title Number of Teaching hours Total ECTS BLOCK 0: transversal skills (3 ECTS) This block is dedicated to the development of soft interdisciplinary skills relevant to AI and legislatic in the marine and maritime sectors the sector.
+It covers scientific writing skills and methods as well a legislation in the marine and maritime sectors.
+Scientific writing skills and methods 10 1 Risk and reliability engineering and AI potential 10 1 Legislation on international water and autonomous vehicles 10 1 Student tutoring 2 0

+Annual Symposium and championship 35 0 French as a foreign language (mandatory unless B2 level, No ECTS attributed, to take exam and obtain language level certification possible) 30 0 English as a foreign language (optional based on level) 25 0 Internship of a maximum of 2 months (optional) 0 0

-BLOCK 1: Advanced Marine Intelligent Robotics (15.5 ECTS)
+BLOCK 1: Advanced marine control and mechatronics (7.5 ECTS)